 Use the options available in this section to configure whether users can self-enroll in the course from the catalogs where it is included (and they have visibility on):

 - Self-enrollments are not available.
 Users cannot self-enroll in the course.
 For those who are already enrolled in the course, it will be visible in catalogs and in the My Courses and Learning Plans page as long as they still have a valid enrollment status (i.e. the enrollment is not expired).

 - Self-enrollments are available.
 The course is always visible in catalogs, and users can self-enroll according to the course enrollment policy.

-- Start Date.
+- Start date.
 Set the first available date for learners to self-enroll.
-The start date is expressed in UTC time, meaning that users will be able to self-enroll at 00:00:00 UTC of the selected date.
+The start date is expressed in UTC, meaning that users will be able to self-enroll at 00:00:00 UTC of the selected date.
 If, for example, your timezone is UTC +04:00, users will be able to self enroll at 04:00:00 of the selected date.

-- End Date.
+- End date.
 Set the last available date for learners to self-enroll.
-The end date is expressed in UTC time, meaning that users will be able to self-enroll up to 23:59:59 UTC of the selected date.
+The end date is expressed in UTC, meaning that users will be able to self-enroll up to 23:59:59 UTC of the selected date.
 If, for example, your timezone is UTC +04:00, users will be able to self enroll up to 03:59:59 of the following day.

 - Period.
-Select this option and define the period when learners are able to self-enroll using the Start Date and End Date options.
+Select this option and define the period when learners can self-enroll using the Start Date and End Date options.

 Course enrollment policy

 This section is visible only when the Course Self-Enrollment option is either set to Self-enrollments are available or to Self-enrollments are available during a specific time period, and offers the following options to manage the self-enrollment policy from catalogs:

 - Only admins can enroll learners.
 Use this option if you do not want users to self-enroll in the course from catalogs.
 In this scenario, only Superadmins (and Power Users with granted permissions) are able to enroll users in the course.